Rob Beckett makes savage Holly and Phil joke at Bafta TV awards

 Rob Beckett made a savage joke about Holly Willoughby and Phillip Schofield during his opening monologue at the 2023 Bafta TV awards on Sunday night (14 May).

-The comedian, 37, is co-hosting the biggest night in British television with fellow comic Romesh Ranganathan, 45.
-Follow live updates on the night here.
+The comedian, 37, co-hosted the biggest night in British television with fellow comic Romesh Ranganathan, 45.

 At the start of the event at London’s Royal Festival Hall, Beckett told the crowd: “Imelda Staunton is here.
 It’s exciting, isn’t it?